luisreiskeys/React-Native-Global-State/README.md

 To this project i use a obj with 3 levels, but it's works with any kind obj

-This is the sample obj
+This is the sample obj used for this tutorial

 export const gState = {